claimvantage/relationship-model-generator/README.md

         // Set the record type starting from the developer name public BenefitClaimedRecordType setRecordType(String developerName) {
+            // Any name
+            recordTypeDeveloperName = developerName;
-            recordType = toBenefitClaimedRecordType(developerName);
+            // Enum can be null if record type added after code generation recordType = toBenefitClaimedRecordType(developerName);
             return recordType;
         }